EduardoNunes5/eduardonunes5/README.md

-### Hi there 👋
+# Eduardo's profile

+I'm an undergraduate student in Computer Science at UFCG, a University located in Paraiba - Brazil.

 <details>
-<summary>Personal details.</summary>
+<summary>facts about me</summary>
+- I like watching anime.
+The very first I watched was Naruto.
-Hey, I'm Eduardo, undergraduate in Computer Science at UFCG, a University located in Paraiba - Brazil.
-I like watching animes, some series and movies as well.
+- I like watching series as well.
+- I like watching amv on youtube.
 </details>